September 24, 2013

 “We were designing solar for inefficient sewing machines.
 Nobody was complaining about inefficient sewing machines, but everybody was complaining about solar being expensive.
 And solar was expensive because we were designing for inefficiencies,” Harish Hande, SELCO’s founder, says in a video by the Yale School of Management and Change Observer.

 The cooperative’s imported machines were overpowered, designed for thicker materials than the women worked with.
 SELCO helped the women take out a loan to buy five lower-powered machines.
 Then SELCO designed a custom photovoltaic system for the cooperative, which the women paid for with their loan.

 Now the women can work when the power is out and they don’t have to pay electric bills.
-SELCO’s handling of the case demonstrates two key ways to increase access to electricity in developing countries, outlined in a new white paper by the Center for Science, Technology, and Society at Santa Clara University in Santa Clara, Calif.
-Those ways are to tailor a power system to each kind of business and to finance the payments.
+SELCO’s handling of the case demonstrates two key ways to increase access to electricity through renewable energy in developing countries: tailor a power system to each kind of business, and finance the payments.
+The advice is outlined in a new white paper by the Center for Science, Technology, and Society at Santa Clara University in Santa Clara, California.

 The need for power

 Small businesses employ two-thirds of full-time workers in developing countries, and that number can be in the 90 percent range in some regions, according to the report.

 Those businesses need power.
 A working power supply tops the lists of business owners’ needs in emerging economies.
 In three independent surveys, entrepreneurs have called the lack of electricity the biggest or the second biggest obstacle to their growth.

 “It is a cruel catch-22 that those without energy access are denied the chance to work their way out of poverty,” Drew Corbyn, an energy consultant at Practical Action Consulting, who was not involved in writing the white paper, told E4C.